juju4/ansible-macos-apps-install/README.md

 > default: app

 * `app`: .app file contained in a DMG archive
+* `installer`: .app/exec interactive installer contained in a DMG file
+  * requires the use of `exec_name:` to define the name of the installer file
 * `pkg`: .pkg installer contained in a DMG file
 * `pkgonly`: .pkg installer NOT contained in a DMG or compressed archive
 * `zip`|`compressed_archive`: application contained in any kind of compressed archive